millerlaboratory/needLR/README.md

 5. Annotate query sample SVs with genomic context, OMIM phenotype association, and Hardy-Weinberg equilibrium check

 needLR_v4.0 has three subcommands:
 * [annotate](#subcommand-annotate): Compares one or more query vcfs to a pre-merged, multisample vcf of 500 1KGP samples and annotates the SVs in the query individual.
 A custom control set may optionally be provided.
-If a multisample vcf is provided, SVs that are present in one more affected individuals in the cohort are annotated;.
+If a multisample vcf is provided, SVs that are present in one more affected individuals in the cohort are annotated.
 * [comparator](#subcommand-comparator): Compares a single query sample and one or two parental samples to a pre-merged, multisample vcf of 500 1KGP samples and annotates the SVs in the query individual.
 This function uniquely annotates the SVs from the query vcf as being "inherited", "maternal", "paternal", "de_novo", or "not_inherited" based on SVs from the parental vcf(s).
 * [bed](#subcommand-bed): Annotates any sorted bed file with needLR annotations